|HOME | NEWS | SHOWS | MUSIC | SETLIST | VIDEOS | ABOUT | CONTACT|

 If you don't recognize this triathlon/guitar prodigy, picture him with large sunglasses and bigger hair.
 Yes, that's him - famous lead-guitarist of Denver-based "Three Legged Dog", the Meister Brau-powered power-chord rockers that thrilled fans from Mile High Stadium to Red Rocks Amphitheatre in the mid-80s.

-After an on-again-off-again rotation of gigs at sorority parties and house parties during their years together at KU during which nary more than three chords were played, Roberts and Shultz reunited to launch the infamous sold-out annual acoustic performances in Shultz's basement during an annual holiday party before eventually plugging back into amplifiers when Ironband was formed.
-Roberts' long-term Ironman goal is to take an hour off his Ironman PR each time he races despite a lack of training and to finally learn the Pentatonic Scale on his guitar.
+After an on-again-off-again rotation of gigs at sorority parties and house parties during their years together at KU during which nary more than three chords were played, Mike and Dave reunited to launch the infamous sold-out annual acoustic performances in Dave's basement during an annual holiday party before eventually plugging back into amplifiers when Ironband was formed.
+Mike's long-term Ironman goal is to take an hour off his Ironman PR each time he races despite a lack of training and to finally learn the Pentatonic Scale on his guitar.